-The new Siding Spring Observatory lodge is to replace the old lodge following its destruction as a result of the 2013 Warrumbungle NP bushfire.
+The Australian National University engaged lahznimmo to design the new Siding Spring Observatory lodge to replace the old lodge following its destruction as a result of the 2013 Warrumbungle NP bushfire.
 The building contains 18 lodge rooms, communal lounge, dining hall and library, with a seminar room to cater for visitors to the facility.

 The expression of the building materials is a response to the immediate landscape, and the ancient volcanic trachyte domes, plugs and dykes- all features within the Warrumbungle National Park.